The Rage: Carrie 2

 |Domestic Gross: $17,762,705||Overseas Gross: $2,400,000|

 Before The Rage: Carrie 2 was in active development in 1998, there was a horror project called The Curse in 1996 — which was eventually rewritten and retooled as a belated sequel to the classic Carrie (1976).
-MGM financed this $21 million budgeted follow up that nobody asked for and mitigated some risk on the project by selling off overseas distribution.
+The budget for The Rage: Carrie 2 was $21 million and MGM financed and mitigated some risk on the project by selling off overseas distribution.

 Things were off to a rocky start when original director Robert Mandel was fired after about one week into filming.
 Executives did not like what they saw when viewing dailies and apparently the production was falling behind each day and racking up considerable costs.
 Katt Shea (Poison Ivy) was brought in to take over directing duties and everything had to be reshot.